Holiday Reading – 5 Books to help you get a board seat

 Review

 “Find Your Why” is a short and practical book.
-It is full of exercises to help you recognize your Why – your purpose, cause, or belief that should serve as the driving force behind most of what you do.
+It is full of exercises to help you recognize your Why – your purpose, cause, or belief that should be the driving force behind most of your actions.

 “Find Your Why” reinforces a well-researched psychological theory that, for most of us, true success comes from pursuing meaningful work that aligns with our values.
 At the very least, the book will inspire you to embark on a journey of self-discovery.